-Break Up With Migraines - Chronic Ocular Migraines
+Break Up with Migraines - Chronic Ocular Migraines

-Updated: Jan 7, 2023
+Updated: Jan 15

 You can't see me, I can cause throbbing pain, I can make you sensitive to light and sound, I can affect your vision temporarily, and I can even choose where I want to be and when — what am I?
 If you answered "a headache", Bingo!

-So A Headache - Isn’t Just A Headache?
+So, A Headache - Isn’t Just a Headache?

 Are you aware that there are many types of headaches?
 The throbbing and annoying pain of a headache can be distressing, and some are far more painful than others, so it’s important to recognize the difference.
 The team at Healthfully Fabulous wants you to learn about 10 of the most common types of headaches:

 According to the World Health Organization, nearly everyone experiences a headache now and then.
-Although headaches are mainly described as a painful area in your head, causation, symptoms, intensity and duration will vary depending on the type of headache you experience.
-For example, a chronic ocular migraine, which causes temporary blindness along with the migraine.
+Although headaches are mainly described as a painful area in your head, causation, symptoms, intensity, and duration will vary depending on the type of headache you experience.
+For example, chronic ocular migraine, which causes temporary blindness along with the migraine.

-What Is A Chronic Ocular Migraine?
+What Is Chronic Ocular Migraine?

-Dissimilar to other types of migraines, an ocular migraine can appear with no related head pain.
+Unlike other types of migraines, an ocular migraine can appear with no related head pain.
 It is also common for someone who is a sufferer to experience many visual symptoms and disturbances.

-• Visual loss
+Visual loss

-• Blind spots
+Blind spots

-• Zig-zag lines
+Zig-zag lines

-• Seeing stars
+Seeing stars

-Although temporary vision loss from ocular migraines can cause quite a scare, it is mostly irritating and resolves on its own within the hour.
+Although temporary vision loss from ocular migraines can cause quite a scare, it is usually irritating and resolves on its own within an hour.
+Learn about these subtypes to better understand how they affect vision.
+Ocular migraines are also known as:

-• Ophthalmic migraines
+Ophthalmic migraines

-• Retinal migraines
+Retinal migraines

-• Visual migraines
+Visual migraines

 What Are the Types of Ocular Migraines?